Chiqq3/Chiqq3.github.io/_projects/mikan_intern.md

 - **Avoiding Objects:** Touching other objects results in point deduction and failure sounds
 - **Intuitive Controls:** Direct hand manipulation enables instant immersion and natural interaction

-The game emphasizes natural, gesture-based interaction that makes AR technology accessible and fun, allowing players to engage with the virtual world through familiar physical movements.
+The game emphasizes natural, gesture-based interaction, making AR technology accessible and fun, and allowing players to engage with the virtual world through familiar physical movements.

 ## Technical Implementation

 ### 1. MRTK Environment Setup and Fundamentals
 The project began with establishing the Mixed Reality Toolkit environment and learning core Unity concepts for AR development.
-This included creating 3D scenes in Unity and adjusting viewport calibration to ensure proper visual alignment in the HoloLens2 headset.
+This included creating 3D scenes in Unity and adjusting viewport calibration to ensure proper visual alignment in the HoloLens 2 headset.

 ### 2. 3D Object Control System Development
 A comprehensive object interaction system was developed in Unity, integrating object manipulation mechanics with a scoring system.
 The implementation combined physics-based interactions with real-time scoring feedback, creating a responsive gameplay experience.